suggap

 Ebolusyon ng Isang Pamilyang Pilipino

-Evolution of a Filipino Family is a Filipino experimental film co-produced, edited, written and directed by Lav Diaz.
-At 624 minutes (10 hours and 24 minutes), it is among the longest films ever made.
-It earned Diaz international critical acclaim and is noted for introducing many of Diaz' cinematic trademarks.
-The film won Best Picture and Best Production Design at the Gawad Urian.
+Evolution of a Filipino Family is a Filipino film co-produced, edited, written and directed by Lav Diaz.
+At 624 minutes (10 hours and 24 minutes), it is one of the longest films ever made.
+It earned Diaz international critical acclaim by critics, noted for introducing many of Diaz' cinematic trademarks including the runtime.

 Plot